Salvador de la Torre

 Opening Reception: Sat., May 4 from 7-10pm

-Using that sketch, the artist decided to create a replica of the shoes using cardboard, paper mache, and chicken wire, which she would wear to cross the border in a performance action to “recreate” her mother’s story and honor her sacrifice.
+Using that sketch, the artist decided to create a replica of the shoes using cardboard, paper mache, and chicken wire, which they would wear to cross the border in a performance action to “recreate” their mother’s story and honor her sacrifice.
 To quote the artist, “I have citizenship status and decided to cross the border through legal points of entry, which is something that I’m very familiar with, as I grew up on the border and crossed back and forth thousands of times.”
-Through the initial border crossing in Tijuana, her replica red paper mache shoes got ruined.
+Through the initial border crossing in Tijuana, their replica red paper mache shoes got ruined.
 Exploring new possibilities, the artist decided to get in contact with a shoemaker and get a new pair professionally made.
 In collaboration with El Salvadoran immigrant, Fito Vasquez from Fito’s Shoe Repair in Pico Union, a professional replica of the red wedges was created, which were used to again cross the border in Tijuana.

 ABOUT THE ARTIST